michaelmcmillen/travel-one/README.md

 #### Dependencies

-Depending on how you execute/run this, there a number of packages are required.
+Depending on how you execute/run this, there a number of packages required.
 The installation steps below will see these installed through <code>npm install</code>

-Installation required locally:
+Installations required locally:

 - Node.js
 - npm (Node Package Manager)